Mahalabia is a super quick, super easy, delicious Middle Eastern milk pudding, slightly sweetened and flavoured with rose or orange water.

 - finely crushed seeds of 4 cardamoms

-- Pour into serving dishes/cups and place in the fridge to cool for at least 3 hours.
+Place in the fridge to cool for at least 4 hours.
 It will thicken when cold.
 If you are going to chill it overnight, cover the cups/dishes with cling film or saucers to prevent the Mahalabia from absorbing any smells but also to stop the surface from becoming dry.